Certain BCS wavefunctions are quantum many-body scars

-Summing the local SU$(2)$ generators \eqref{Jj} over all sites $J_a \equiv \sum_j J_a^{(j)}$ we obtain a global SU$(2)_A$ (subscript indicates the matrix that induces the group) algebra acting on the full Hilbert space.
-Because of this action, the Hilbert space decomposes into irreducible representations of SU$(2)_A$.
-The largest representation in this decomposition has dimension $NK+1$ and the corresponding lowest weight state is simply the type-\rom{1} or type-\rom{2} vacuum.
+\emph{Solution for $H_0$}---Summing the local SU$(2)$ generators \eqref{Jj} over all sites $J_a \equiv \sum_j J_a^{(j)}$ we obtain a global SU$(2)$ algebra and the full Hilbert space decomposes into its irreducible representations.
+The largest representation has dimension $NK+1$ and the corresponding highest weight state is $\ket{0_\phi}$.